 Benefit figures steady in January 3 Feb 2012

-- NZ dollar falls on growing confidence in US recovery Business
+- RESEND: NZ dollar falls as benign inflation weighs on kiwi Business

 The number of people on benefits in New Zealand remained relatively steady over the last month says Social Development Minister Paula Bennett.